-- YLI shall not offer or provide any forms of gratifications to any person associated with the Group for the purpose of gaining advantages over business dealings. - The employees are prohibited from offering or accepting any forms of gratifications from business associates with the intention of influencing a business decision - YLI shall take appropriate actions against employees who engaged in any form of bribery and corruption activities. - YLI forbids any retaliation action to be taken against any person who report a misconduct in the Group in good faith - YLI commits to perform reasonable due diligence to all employees and business associates prior or throughout their engagement with the Group. - YLI shall ensure adequate communication is performed to its employees and business associates concerning its stance on ABC activities - YLI shall maintain and conduct regular review on its Anti-Bribery and Corruption Management System ("ABMS") to ensure the practices remain relevant and effective
+- YLI shall not offer or provide any forms of gratifications to any person associated with the Group for the purpose of gaining advantages over business dealings - The employees are prohibited from offering or accepting any forms of gratifications from business associates with the intention of influencing a business decision - YLI shall take appropriate actions against employees who engaged in any form of bribery and corruption activities - YLI forbids any retaliation action to be taken against any person who report a misconduct in the Group in good faith - YLI commits to perform reasonable due diligence to all employees and business associates prior or throughout their engagement with the Group - YLI shall ensure adequate communication is performed to its employees and business associates concerning its stance on ABC activities. - YLI shall maintain and conduct regular review on its Anti-Bribery and Corruption Management System ("ABMS") to ensure the practices remain relevant and effective

-In the month of October 2021, with the assistance from BDO Governance Advisory Sdn.
-Bhd., the Group had conducted multiple briefing sessions to all its employees as a mean to create awareness on the amended MACC Act to cultivate a zero-bribery and corruption culture.
-As of 31 March 2022, the Group had not received any whistleblowing report.
+In the month of March 2023, the Group had conducted briefing sessions to its management as a mean to create awareness on the amended MACC Act to cultivate a zero-bribery and corruption culture.
+As of 31 March 2023, the Group had not received any whistleblowing report.